LoganBrinsmead/CS-425/Assignments/02/Report.md

 First attempt at threading: I'm pushing a commit with my first attempt at threading with commit message "first attempt at threading".
 I attempted to thread the program by dividing the vector of records into tenths and processing the values that way.
 When it doesn't segfault, I am getting a worse runtime, but thought it would be worthwile to still push my attempt.

 Runtime with initial attempt at threading: 15m

+After reviewing the code on blue, I rearranged mine and reran it and got much better time with the testcases and got 1 minute.

+Runtime after rearranging with the example code on blue: 1m3.232s